 (Every time you flip any card, your XP value goes up by one.
 When it reaches 54, this means that there are no cards left in the dungeon and you win the game.)

 ♦Diamonds -- Shields

 The diamonds (♦) are shields and helpful red mages.
-When you flip them, you equip (or they join you) to provide defense from monster attacks.
+When you flip them, you equip the shield (or recruit the mage) to provide defense from monster attacks.
 When a monster attacks you, the shield will reduce the amount of damage you take by its own value.
 If the monster is weaker than the shield's defense, their attack will not hurt you at all!

 However, there's a catch.
-After a monster hits your shield, it will be unable to withstand attacks from equal or stronger monsters without breaking and leaving you unguarded.
+After a monster hits you while shielded, your protection will weaken and will be unable to withstand attacks from equal or stronger monsters without breaking and leaving you unguarded.
 To prevent that, be sure to attack stronger monsters before weaker ones!

 ♥Hearts -- Potions

 The hearts (♥) are potions and helpful white mages.
 When you flip them, you will consume the potion (or ask for help) and they will restore an amount of health equal to their value.